 - Cooking usually means a big pot of vegetable soup or bean stew.
-Lots of rice.
-Peasant food, hearty and cheap.
-Otherwise I survive on taco trucks, banh mi, and American diner breakfast.
+Lots of rice, sardines and collard greens.
+Peasant food, healthy and cheap.

-- Glitchy electronica, alt hip-hop, Old World chant, and classical piano are my working music.
+- Glitchy downtempo electronica, alt hip-hop, Old World chant, and classical piano are my working music.
 Mornings start with old-timey blues.
 Soft spots for punk, metal, Putumayo compilations, and Northern Cali rap as reminders of people and places and things now past.

 + Coffee, as a hopeless caffeine addict

 How to best merge glitch and figurative imagery